-In an attempt to conform the validity of the proposed approach the well-known methods developed by Stollwerck and Sites (1995) and Bätzner at al., (2000) were also applied to the measured JV:T data.
-For a given temperature, the value of back contact saturation current density was estimated from the intercept point of the pre-rollover and the postrollover slopes of JV:T characteristics (Fig. 1) according to the model proposed by Stollwerck and Sites (1995).
-The JsoT2 values estimated by this method were alalso so included in Fig.2 (a) for comparison.
-It is clearly seen from this figure that both methods display almost the same slopes and thus the samevalues for both solar cells.
-This reasonably good agreement probably suggest that the reverse back contact current may well be described according to the Simmons’ model for the classical Schottky type conduction [11].
+In an attempt to conform the validity of the proposed approach the well-known methods developed by Stollwerck and Sites [8] and Bätzner at al., [9] were also applied.
+At first, the value of back contact saturation current density was estimated from the intercept point of the pre-rollover and the post-rollover slopes of JV:T characteristics at each temperature ranging from 70 K to 330 K according to the model proposed by Stollwerck and Sites [8].
+Then the estimated JsoT2 values were plotted as a function of temperature as it is also seen in Fig.2 (a) for comparison.
+It is clearly seen from this figure that both methods display almost the same slopes and thus the samevalues approximately above than 240 K for both solar cells.

-The other common method proposed by Bätzner at al., (2000) indicates that the dark J-V characteristics can be fitted to an ordinary single diode equation having parasitic resistance contributions as expressed by Eqn.
+Secondly, the other common method proposed by Bätzner at al., [9] was applied.
+This method indicates that if the current transport over back contact barrier is dominated by the thermionic emission mechanism then the dark J-V characteristics can be fitted to an ordinary single diode equation having parasitic resistance contributions as expressed by Eq.
 (2).
-The temperature dependence of the fitted series resistance Rs (T) values can be separated into components indicating ohmic resistance and an exponentially varying part for the contribution of back contact as,
+Thus, the temperature dependence of the fitted series resistance Rs (T) values could comprise the separated components indicating ohmic resistance and an exponentially varying part for the contribution due to back contact interface as,